moussa7elmoussaoui/leibniz-integral-rule/README.md

 - Continuity of parameter-dependent integrals
 - Differentiation under the integral sign for one real variable
 - Partial differentiation under the integral sign in several variables
-- Use of domination arguments and convergence theorems
+- Use of Dominated Convergence Theorem

 All assumptions are stated explicitly and all proofs are written in a detailed and rigorous way.